 What Is Co-Working?

 First, for those unfamiliar with the term, what is co-working, and why would you need to look for a co-working space if you’re a freelancer in a new city?

 The term “co-working” dates back to 2005 when Brad Neuberg created the world’s first co-working space in San Francisco.
 It was only open for two days out of the week and sat empty for its first month.
 No one had ever heard of a co-working space before, so no one knew what to look for.

-Google defines co-working as “the use of an office or another working environment by people who are self-employed or working for different employers, typically so as to share equipment, ideas, and knowledge.”
+Google defines co-working as “the use of an office or another working environment with people who are self-employed or working for different employers, typically to share equipment, ideas, and knowledge.”
 What does this definition mean, though?

 Co-working spaces are safe, well-appointed places for people who need somewhere to work.
 They might not have the room at home for a home office, or they might be staying in town for a few weeks and need a space with reliable Wi-Fi and a printer to stay productive.

 Maybe a crew is fumigating their office space, but they still need to get work done, even if they can’t go to their usual workplace to do it.
 There’s no limit to the kind of person who might need a co-working space or the reasons they might need it.